livegnik/2way-poc-design/README.md

 ## 1. Purpose and scope

-This repository defines the complete normative design of the 2WAY proof of concept (PoC) system.
-It specifies the protocol, architecture, security model, data structures, and component boundaries required to implement and evaluate a 2WAY proof of concept.
+This repository defines the normative design for the 2WAY proof of concept (PoC) system.
+It specifies the protocol, architecture, security model, data structures, and component boundaries necessary to implement and evaluate the PoC.

-This repository is a design specification, not an implementation.
-It describes required behavior, invariants, and constraints.
+This is a design specification, not an implementation.
+It outlines required behavior, invariants, and constraints.
 All documents are binding unless explicitly marked otherwise.

-The scope is limited to what is required to build a correct, secure, interoperable PoC.
+The scope is limited to the elements necessary for building a correct, secure, and interoperable PoC.

 ## 2. System overview